elephantscale/es-training-new/course-outlines/graph-data-science.md

+# Graph Data Science
+© Elephant Scale

+January 20, 2021

+## Overview

+* Graphs have come intro their own, with major clouds providing graph databases as a services, (AWS Neptune, Azure Cosmos) and with a slew of graph database products.

+* This course introduce students to Graph Data Science and practical implementations.

+## Benefits

+## Duration:

+* 3 days

+## Audience:
+* Machine learning engineers
+* Data scientists
+* Software developers

+## Prerequisites

+* Machine Learning basics
+* Familiarity with a programming language (SQL works)

+# Lab environment

+* A working environment will be provided for students.

+## Course Outline:

 * Understanding Graphs and Graph Data Science
     * Explaining What a Graph Is
     * Defining Graph Analytics and Graph Data Science